LibraryCarpentry/lc-python-intro/learners/setup.md

 1. Open [anaconda.com/download][anaconda-dl]
   with your web browser.

-2.Download the Anaconda for Windows installer with Python 3.
+2. Download the Anaconda for Windows installer with Python 3.
 (If you are not sure which version to choose, you probably want the 64-bit Graphical Installer *Anaconda3-...-Windows-x86_64.exe*)

 3. Install Python 3 by running the Anaconda Installer, using all of the defaults for installation except make sure to check *Add Anaconda to my PATH environment variable*.